singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 In this tutorial we will set up a basic Metalsmith demonstration site, with a build file, static assets and some plugins.
 The aim of this site is to show a simple Metalsmith setup in continuous deployment on Netlify using GitHub.

-If you already have a Metalsmith repository forked on GitHub and only wish to connect to Netlify, you can skip the bulk of this guide and start [here](#netlifystart) instead.
+If you already have a Metalsmith repository on GitHub and only wish to connect with Netlify, you can skip the bulk of this guide and start [here](#netlifystart) instead.

 On the other hand, if you have Metalsmith running locally, but need some guidance getting it on GitHub, before you deploy to Netlify, start [here](#githubstart) instead.